Unlocking the Secrets of Reader-Centric Writing#

 Great writing flows like music.
 Gopen explores how sentence length, punctuation, and word choice create rhythm.
 Varied sentence structures keep readers engaged, while overly complex constructions can exhaust them.

-- Actionable advice: Alternate short, impactful sentences with longer, more detailed ones.
-This contrast maintains energy and keeps readers invested.
+- Actionable advice: Vary brief, impactful sentences with longer, more detailed ones.
+This contrast sustains momentum and keeps readers engaged.

 7. Harnessing Topic Strings#